jessicarush/html-notes/HTML_checklist.md

 - [ ] The `<strong>` and `<b>` elements are not used to make text bold.
 - [ ] The `<br>` element is used only for breaks that are part of the content, as in poems or addresses.
 - [ ] The `<hr>` element is not used to make horizontal lines but a thematic change in the content.
+- [ ] Tables are only used to display tabular data.
 - [ ] Code does not contain inline or in-document styling.
 - [ ] Code does not contain deprecated elements & attributes.
 - [ ] Script blocks are externalized to .js files.